 Death rates with all of these patients were low at .08%.
 10-17% of patients experienced some complications while some were relatively minor.

 The study found that gastric bypass surgery was the most effective at long-term weight loss yet the procedure had the highest complications of all the procedures.
-The sleeve gastrectomy or gastric sleeve was almost as effective as gastric bypass coming in at a close 2nd place.
-The lap band wasn’t quite as useful but was deemed the safest surgical procedure.
+The sleeve gastrectomy weight loss was almost as effective as gastric bypass coming in at a close 2nd place.
+The lap band wasn’t quite as useful in terms of effective weight loss and proven to have more complications than the sleeve or bypass.